animotionjs/animotion/packages/docs/src/routes/docs/motion/+page.md

 ## Reset

-If you mess up your delivery, instead of reloading the slide to reset the state of your animation, use the `reset` method on the `tween` to reset the animation back to its initial state.
+Instead of reloading the page to reset the state of your animation, you can use the `reset` method on the `tween` to reset the animation back to its initial state.

 ```svelte
 <script>